NimmLor/cdk-self-destruct/API.md

 This does not affect log groups specified in the cloudformation template, only the ones that are automatically created by the lambda service.

+It deletes the log groups for all lambda functions in the stack with the format `/aws/lambda/<function-name>`.

 ---

 ### ByResourceOptions <a name="ByResourceOptions" id="cdk-self-destruct.ByResourceOptions"></a>